ianshalom/mintable-lite/README.md

 # NFT Details/assets page

 The assets page will list the relevant NFT metadata related to the selected NFT (GET: /getNFTMetadata) along with other related NFTs from the same collection at the bottom.
+I am also mapping mock promotional data for each brand and displaying it in this page.
 There is also a buy button but it doesn't come with the actual buy functionality.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).